Clutch rating 5.0

 Data and operational context

-• We work with sensor data, IoT telemetry, system logs, process parameters, and maintenance history to build a consistent data foundation.
+• We work with sensor data, IoT telemetry, system logs, process parameters, and maintenance history to build a deeper understanding of how each piece of equipment actually degrades over time.

-• We address differences in data quality, formats, and instrumentation between facilities.
+• We address differences in data quality, formats, and instrumentation between facilities so the same method produces consistent, comparable results across every site.

 Production deployment and lifecycle

-• Predictive outputs integrate with CMMS and ERP platforms, supporting maintenance planning and more informed operational decisions.
+• Predictive outputs integrate with CMMS and ERP systems, supporting maintenance scheduling and more informed, necessary actions instead of guesswork.

-• Systems are designed to operate consistently across multiple plants and industrial locations.
+• Predictive maintenance software is designed to operate consistently across multiple plants and industrial locations, not just a single pilot line.

-Industrial predictive systems need to operate reliably within complex operational environments.
-Our approach focuses on building stable, operationally reliable predictive maintenance solutions designed to support real maintenance decisions without disrupting operations.
+Industrial predictive maintenance programs need to operate reliably inside complex operational environments.
+Our approach focuses on building stable, dependable systems that support real maintenance decisions without disrupting operations.

 Industrial system understanding

-We understand the physical behavior of industrial equipment and the constraints of embedded and operational environments.
-This allows us to design predictive systems aligned with how machines actually operate.
+We understand the physical behavior of industrial equipment, including wear mechanisms and degradation patterns, and the constraints of embedded and operational environments.
+This allows us to design predictive maintenance programs aligned with how machines actually operate.

-Our systems include full MLOps lifecycle management, ensuring models remain reliable after deployment through monitoring, retraining strategies, and performance tracking.
+Our predictive maintenance software includes full lifecycle management, ensuring models stay accurate after deployment through monitoring, retraining strategies, and performance tracking, so results hold up today and months down the line.

-Predictive systems are architected to work with CMMS, ERP, and industrial OT environments, supporting maintenance workflows instead of disrupting them.
+Predictive maintenance services are architected to work with CMMS, ERP systems, and industrial OT environments, supporting existing maintenance workflows instead of forcing a maintenance team to adopt a separate tool.

 Proven in real-world projects